4pplet/SHKB/README.md

 ![alt text](./readme-images/stackup_update.jpg "JLC04161H-2313")

-When having the PCBs produced, you'll also need to flash the on board EEPROM.
+When having the SHKB Full PCBs produced, you'll also need to flash the on board EEPROM.
 This EEPROM contains the configuration for the USB-Hub.
 I have prepared a config that works well in the EEPROM config folder in this repo.
 This can be flashed either using a external programmer or use the "TUSB80xx_EEPROM_Programmer".
 I am not allowed to share this software, but you can usually get access to it if you ask their support or ask in their forum.
 The config provided as a .txt can be directly loaded into the TI software and the EEPROM can be flashed without the use of a external programmer.
 Revision B4 adds a header above the EEPROM that need to be shorted during programming, to disable write protection of the EEPROM.

-## Build guide SHKB Lite
-The lite version can more or less be ordered from JLC.
-I designed this with cost and ease of manufacturing as my main gooals.
-However, there is usually parts out of stock and for example, the JST connector used to connect the controller to the main HHKB PCB is often out of stock.
-You'll need to source it from some other supplier and solder it yourself, alternatively use some other manufacturer that can source all the componentes needed (like PCBWay, electrow etc).

 <a href='https://ko-fi.com/4pplet' target='_blank'><img height='35' style='border:0px;height:46px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />